jackjavi/MediaMarket/README.md

 - Node.js: A JavaScript runtime environment for executing server-side code.
 - Express: A fast and minimalist web application framework for Node.js.
 - MongoDB: A NoSQL database for storing and retrieving data.
-- Stripe: A payment processing platform for handling secure online transactions.
+- Paypal: A payment processing platform for handling secure online transactions.
 - Tailwind CSS: A utility-first CSS framework for quickly styling the user interface.

 ## Contributing